• GGRF projects

 • Aligned investors who are passionate about addressing the most vexing gap for scaling climate technology.
 We are designing additional strategies and funds to expand our first-of-a-kind and early-of-a-kind project investing – and to prepare projects for GGRF.
 If this is something you are excited about solving, we’d love to talk with you.

-I am so grateful to our Board of Directors, team members, partners, and teachers (kindergarten and beyond!).
+I am so grateful to our team members, partners, and teachers (kindergarten and beyond!).
 One of my greatest teachers, the late Pono Shim, wrote me a note a few years ago about learning and the practice of aloha.
 He said: aloha and leadership aren’t something to know but rather something to struggle with.
 It is like a martial art: we learn a move and practice, learn a new move and practice, and practice and practice and practice until one day there are no more moves, only movement.

 This is our definition of Growth Over Time.